indeedeng/Mariner/README.md

 Run `node dist/examples/runFasterCode.js` (to use GraphQL) or `node dist/examples/runOldCode.ts` (to use REST calls), to run the example program.
 It requires internet access, since it calls the GitHub API.
 It will take a couple minutes to complete.
 Some of the output includes the word "ERROR", so don't panic.

-Ensure to lint your code by running `npm run lint` before submitting any code for review. `npm run lint:fix` will automatically fix any errors.
+Husky now runs linting checks pre-commit.
+Either manually fix the errors or run `npm run lint:fix` to automatically fix any errors.

 ## Local testing of the npm packaging